Paraguay - Country Commercial Guide

 There is also a large credit union sector in Paraguay, which is self-regulated and does not fall under the purview of the Central Bank.
 Credit unions could hold as much as one-third of total financial system assets, but their assets are not included in Central Bank data.

 Paraguay has a high percentage of unbanked citizens.
-Seven out of 10 adults do not have bank accounts.
+The World Bank reported in 2022 that only 54 percent of adults possess an account at a bank or other financial institution.
 Many Paraguayans use alternative methods to save and transfer money.
 In recent years, the use of e-wallets has grown considerably to fill this void.
-According to the Central Bank of Paraguay, the total transactions increased 70 percent, from USD 1.1 million in 2020 to USD 1.9 million in 2021.
-Although active e-wallet accounts increased from 1.6 million in 2019 to 3.1 million in December 2020, BCP reports show active e-wallet accounts decreased to 2.4 million in December 2021.
-This reduction can be attributed to a decrease in COVID-19 subsidies transferred to the e-wallet of beneficiaries outside of the formal banking sector.
-In response to this growth, the Central Bank published regulations on e-wallets in February 2020 to expand “know your customer” (KYC) and other requirements to match those of traditional bank operations.
+According to the BCP, the total electronic transactions in local currency increased by 5.6 percent, reaching almost two billion dollars in 2022.
+Active e-wallets accounts increased from 2.4 million in December 2021 to 3.2 million in December 2022.
+The growth experienced in the e-wallets sector made the Central Bank publish regulations on e-wallets in February 2020 to expand their “know your customer” (KYC) and other requirements to match those of traditional bank operations.

 Foreign Exchange Controls